 Alternatively, use the

-CHILD_SUPERVISION=1 build switch when building
+-DOT_CHILD_SUPERVISION=ON build option when building

 Use the following parameters in